keplarllp/piwik-data-archiver/README.md

-# SnowPlow-Piwik Connector
+# SnowPik: SnowPlow-Piwik Connector

 ![logo] [logo]

 ## Overview

-SnowPlow-Piwik Connector is a command-line tool which dumps your [Piwik] [piwik] log data to .csv files and then uploads these files to [Amazon S3] [s3] ready for you to analyze using [SnowPlow] [snowplow].
-SnowPlow-Piwik Connector is written in Scala.
+SnowPik, the SnowPlow-Piwik Connector is a command-line tool which dumps your [Piwik] [piwik] log data to .csv files and then uploads these files to [Amazon S3] [s3] ready for you to analyze using [SnowPlow] [snowplow].
+SnowPik is written in Scala.

 ## Health Warning

-For performance reasons, this tool talks directly to your [Piwik MySQL database] [schema] - if you want a version which uses the Piwik API, please vote for [this GitHub issue] [issue1].
+For performance reasons, SnowPik talks directly to your [Piwik MySQL database] [schema] - if you want a version which uses the Piwik API, please vote for [this GitHub issue] [issue1].

-While all of its database operations are non-destructive, we strongly recommend creating a dedicated user account in your Piwik MySQL database for SnowPlow, and giving this SnowPlow user only the bare-minimum permissions.
+While all of its database operations are non-destructive, we strongly recommend creating a dedicated user account in your Piwik MySQL database for SnowPik, and giving this SnowPik user only the bare-minimum permissions.

 Note that you use this software at your own risk - Orderly Ltd takes no responsibility for any loss of data incurred through the use of it.